 C-SNP programs cover many services, including primary and specialty care visits, hospitalization, prescription medications, laboratory services, mental health and substance use disorder services, durable medical equipment, home health services, and inpatient and outpatient rehabilitation.

 C-SNP also offers a variety of wellness programs and services to help individuals manage their chronic conditions and improve their quality of life.
 Moreover, C-SNP members receive case management services to ensure they receive the necessary services and support to meet their needs.
 C-SNP is an excellent resource for individuals living with chronic illnesses

 What are the differences between D-SNP and C-SNP Medicare Advantage Program?

 The Difference between a D-SNP and a C-SNP Medicare Advantage program is significant.
 People with certain chronic conditions qualify for a C-SNP.
 Dual-eligible individuals can enroll in D-SNPs.
-Dual-eligible means they are enrolled in both Medicare and Medicaid.
-These plans often provide additional benefits, such as transportation and meals, that traditional Medicare does not typically cover.
+Dual-eligible means they’re have both Medicare and Medicaid.
+These plans often provide additional benefits, such as transportation and meals, that traditional Medicare doesn’t typically cover.

 What are the three types of SNP plans?

 There are three kinds of Medicare Advantage Special Needs Plans.

-- I-SNPs are for Medicare beneficiaries that live in an institutionalized setting such as a nursing home or long-term care facility.
+- I-SNPs are for Medicare beneficiaries who live in an institutionalized setting such as a nursing home or long-term care facility.

 - C-SNPs help individuals with chronic health conditions.